 - Explanation and interpretation of blood results in relation to drug driving

 - Post Mortem drug results (consideration of blood levels and comments regarding Post Mortem redistribution)

-- Toxicological analysis of blood or hair in relation to child custody issues
+- Toxicological analysis of blood in relation to child custody issues

 - Effects of drugs on an individuals’ demeanour (either at the time of the offence or in relation to fitness for interview)

 - Comments on toxicological analysis in relation to drug facilitated rape

 Alcohol Technical Defence cases

 - Post-driving drink consumption using BAC calculations